Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Ba
 ```

 The barye, a CGS unit of pressure, defined as 1 dyn / cm^2.

-Dimension: 𝐌 𝐋^-1 𝐓^-2.

-See also: `Unitful.cm`, `Unitful.dyn`

 #### Bar